- Lantau Island

 Sham Wat Wan

 A variety of coastal habitats such as rocky shores, boulder shores, sand flats, mudflats and mangrove forests of Sham Wat Wan attract a great variety of life, from the shells and crustaceans scattered below to the great egret and jungle crow circling above.
+If time permits, turn right at Sai Cho Wan and head to the shore for a nice view of the renowned rosy rocks (Hung Fan Shek).

 Po Chue Tam

 Yeung Hau Temple, the biggest and most significant temple in Tai O, was built in Po Chue Tam in 1698, when Kangxi reigned in the Qing dynasty.
-Surrounded by ‘Lion Hill’, ‘Elephant Hill’, ‘Tiger Hill’ and ‘Phoenix Hill’, it was designed to keep these legendary creatures peaceful.
+Surrounded by ‘Lion Hill’, ‘Elephant Hill’, ‘Tiger Hill’ and ‘Phoenix Hill’, it was designed to keep these legendary creatures’ peaceful.

-Formerly Tai O Police Station, it was built in 1902 and recently revitalized into a boutique hotel.
+Formerly Tai O Police Station, it was built in 1902 and recently revitalised into a boutique hotel.
 It’s easy to appreciate its original form as many features, such as the colonial-style architecture, cannons, corner turrets and cells, are well preserved.

 End Point – Tai O